 Lying still on my back,

-on something soft and wet under me,
+on something soft and

-with a misty layer hovering in front of my half-opened eyes,
+with a misty layer hovering in front of

-and phantoms revolving all around me,
+and phantoms revolving all

 I think I can hear someone crying